jestenzel/fates/README.md

 (Fuels)
 - New parameter for live -> CWD destination fraction from branch turnover.
 Previously, fractions from mortality and turnover were the same and were, by default, dominated by 1000 hr fuels.
--SNAGS !!!!
+- SNAGS !!!!
 Dying tree biomass that is not combusted or exported now enters snag pools (no decomposition).
 Snag fall rate to litter/cwd pools is dictated by a new parameter.
 Snag leaves, twigs, and small branches can combust during fire given that average patch scorch height is greater than [X] m.

 (c-starvation)
 - Parameter added for c-starvation storage tolerance.
 The fraction of target storage at which mortality begins can now be set.
 Background mortality can now be scaled by by a stress multiplier to represent a stress interaction w/  undefined mortality agent (e.g. insects/pathogens).